When Bob Dylan Took Another Detour With ‘Under the Red Sky’

 All of which might sound in line with the sort of inscrutable weirdness Dylan had long since become known for, but as he told Rolling Stone years later, he was feeling uniquely overwhelmed and creatively exhausted during the Under the Red Sky sessions — partly because he was working on the Wilburys' Vol. 3 album at the same time.

-Still, even if Red Sky's sound and songs have been scorned over the years, it's always had its fans — among them "Dean of American Rock Critics" Robert Christgau, who gave the album an A-, and Don Was, who slight sense of missed opportunity doesn't detract from his continued enjoyment of the finished product.
+Still, even if Red Sky's sound and songs have been scorned over the years, it's always had its fans — among them "Dean of American Rock Critics" Robert Christgau, who gave the album an A-.
+Don Was' slight sense of missed opportunity also doesn't detract from his continued enjoyment of the finished product.